 Accurate information about an abortion with pills should be common knowledge—it should be easy to find by everyone.
 But this is not the reality, and misinformation and myths about how abortion pills work are everywhere.
-To address this knowledge gap and share accurate, evidence-based information, Doctors Without Borders/Médecins Sans Frontières (MSF) and HowToUseAbortionPill.org have created this video series for anyone looking to learn more about an abortion with pills up to 13 weeks of pregnancy.
+To address this knowledge gap and share accurate, evidence-based information, Doctors Without Borders/Médecins Sans Frontières (MSF) and HowToUseAbortionPill.org have created this video series for anyone looking to learn more about an abortion with pills to end an early pregnancy.

 The videos help explain when abortion pills can be used to end a pregnancy, how to use the pills, what to expect, when to seek additional care, and how to know if they worked.
 They can be used by people looking for guidance on how to safely self-manage an abortion, people planning to receive care at a health facility, those who simply want to better understand the process, and everyone in between.